 3. Singlish in Singapore

 Now Singlish sounds new to your ears, doesn't it?
-Singlish is Singaporean's very unique take on English with words borrowed from Hokkien, Tamil and Malay.
-Do not expect the standardised grammar or a decent accent - it is more like a colloquial form of English with a vast vocabulary contributed by all the local dialects spoken.
+Singlish is Singaporean's very unique take on English with words borrowed from Hokkien, Tamil, and Malay.
+Do not expect the standardized grammar or a decent accent - it is more like a colloquial form of English with a vast vocabulary contributed by all the local dialects spoken.
 This fun Singapore language is mostly broken words.
 Hence, do not even get the idea of drafting a formal mail to your boss in Singlish.
 The language has distinct phonology with which the true Singaporeans associate themselves as their unique identity.

 Singlish Translation Guide